Cody-Duncan/EvolutionSim/README.md

 ##Premise
 When running the screen shows a square of varied colored pixels buzzing about.
-These pixels are little “organisms” (kind of like digital organisms) that are mating and creating a new population of organisms 30 times a second.
+These pixels are little “organisms” (kind of like digital organisms) that are mating and creating a new population of organisms 30 times a second, or so.

 ##Representation of DNA and genes
 Each pixel has a digital DNA made of genes that give varying intensities the 4 colors Red, Green, Blue, Alpha(Transparency).